makyo/writing/work/claw17/disappearance/index.md

 I can't decide if it's hipster or hippie, but the more I drink, the less it seems to matter.

 "So."
-There's no <!--ellipsis--><span class="added">tension</span> in the pause after that.
-Simply time to toss another cube of ice in his jar along with another inch of rum.
+A pause to toss another cube of ice in his jar along with another inch of rum.
 "Why you out here?"

 I hesitate and swirl my own glass around, letting the melting ice water down the rum.
 It's definitely overproof, and almost certainly homemade.
 "Needed out of where I was, I guess."